 “There are many moving parts and lots of distractions that make predictions difficult.
 There is significant economic unease, but current economic data and the recent momentum of the economy show that we can expect a much stronger holiday season than last year.
 Job growth and higher wages mean there’s more money in families’ pockets, so we see both the willingness and ability to spend this holiday season.” — NRF Chief Economist Jack Kleinhenz.

-So, what does this entail for accountants and how to prepare for more consumer and sales data and seasonal help?
+So, what does this entail for businesses and how to prepare for more consumer and sales data and seasonal help?

 1. Seasonal Hiring